Top Pages

 For example, when you buy six cans of Coke labelled "50% extra free," only two of the cans are free, not three.
 (It's because the original pack had four cans, and 50% of the original amount is two cans.)

-If you thought three of the cans were free, then you failed to account for an earlier premise (i.e., there were four cans originally), and you committed the Base Rate Fallacy.
+If you thought three of the cans were free, then you failed to account for an earlier premise (i.e., there were four cans originally), and you committed the base-rate fallacy.

-Summary of Base Rate Fallacy
+Summary of Base-Rate Fallacy

-If you think someone has taken a fact at face value without factoring in a key supporting premise (like a probability or a base rate), tell them they have committed the Base Rate Fallacy.- Do you disagree with something on this page?
+If you think someone has taken a fact at face value without factoring in a key supporting premise (like a probability or a base rate), tell them they have committed the base-rate fallacy.

-- Did you spot a typo?
+• Did you spot a typo?

-- Do you know a bias or fallacy that we've missed?
+• Do you know a bias or fallacy that we've missed?